raoulbia-ai/gpt-meeting-assistant-electron/README.md

 - **Reposition**: Click and drag the top bar to move the floating prompter on your screen.

 By leveraging these features, you can maintain natural eye contact and body language while having the support of an intelligent, real-time teleprompter.

+### Interaction Flow

+Here's the typical interaction flow after starting the application:

+1.  **Initialization:** The user first starts the Python backend server in one terminal and then launches the Electron frontend application in another terminal.
+2.  **UI Appears:** A floating, transparent window (the "prompter") appears on the screen, set to always be on top.
+This window contains a "Start Listening" button, a response area, an API call counter, and an opacity slider.
+3.  **Start Listening:** The user clicks the "Start Listening" button to initiate the process.
+4.  **Audio Capture:** The application begins capturing audio from the configured microphone (preferably a Logitech Yeti Blue).
+5.  **Real-time Processing:**
+    *   The captured audio is sent to the Python backend via WebSockets.
+    *   The backend forwards the audio to the OpenAI API for speech-to-text conversion and potentially for generating intelligent suggestions or clarifications based on the `instructions` in `config.py`.
+    *   The processed text (transcription and/or suggestions) is sent back from the backend to the Electron frontend via WebSockets.
+6.  **Display:** The frontend displays the received text in the response area of the floating prompter window in real-time as the user speaks.
+7.  **User Interaction during Use:**
+    *   **Speaking:** The user speaks naturally, and the prompter updates with the transcription/suggestions.
+    *   **Pause/Resume:** The user can press the **Spacebar** at any time to toggle pausing and resuming the audio capture and processing.
+    *   **Reposition:** The user can click and drag the top bar of the floating window to move it anywhere on the screen.
+    *   **Adjust Opacity:** The user can use the slider within the UI to change the transparency of the prompter window.
+8.  **API Tracking:** The UI displays a counter showing the number of OpenAI API calls made during the session.

 ## Configuration